WaylonWalker/waylonwalker.com/pages/blog/tmux-nav-2021.md

 I took Chris's [tmux course](https://thoughtbot.com/upcase/tmux) in December 2020 and it was fantastic.
 Even as a seasoned tmux user I learned quite a bit.
-Prior to the course I was quite proficient in nagigating my tmux sessions, but rarely started more than one session.
+Prior to the course I was quite proficient in navigating within each of my tmux sessions, but rarely started more than one session.
 A few months later I have adopted a lot of what I learned from Chris and made it my own.

+I am now keeping projects to their own session and am able to move between them fluidly with just a few keystroke.
+For high traffic projects I have them bound to a single keystroke for instant switching.
+This has been quite a game changer from the mess of windows I used to have and the nightmare it was to find work I was doing and end up duplicating project work in two separate windows.

-> 📝 **NOTE:** Some of my config comes straight from the course, some of it has been extended to my liking.
+> 📝 **NOTE:** Some of my config comes straight from the course, some of it has
+> been extended to my liking.

+Let's take a quick look at how I am navigating through tmux on a day to day basis.

 <!-- ![overview of how I switch and manage tmux sessions](https://images.waylonwalker.com/tmux-navigation-2021.gif "overview") -->
 <video controls muted autoplay playsinline loop=true width="100%">